 The earth's crust is abundant with silicates or other compounds of silicon.
 The water in lakes dissolves the silica and pH can be a key factor in regulating the amount of silica that is dissolved.
 Silica concentrations are usually within the range of 5 to 25 mg/L. Generally lakes that are fed by groundwater have higher levels of silica.
-The silica level in Twin Island Lake in 1985 was 4.7 mg/L.
+Dunn Lake silica has not been tested.